QarthO/qHotkeys/README.md

 # qHotkeys
-Electron global hotkeys without overriding native hotkeys

-# Important note
+Global shotcut replacement for [Electron] without preventing native OS shortcuts.

-This project is a wrapper that utilizes [uiohook-napi](https://npmjs.org/uiohook-napi).
+This project utilizes [uiohook-napi](https://npmjs.org/uiohook-napi).
 It depends on them and might not work on every system nor node/electron version.

-My purpose in creating qHotkeys was to be a replacement for [Electron]'s [globalShortcut]. globalShotcut overrides the native os's shortcuts.
-With qHotkeys you can create a shortcut such as ``CTRL + C`` and if you're on windows, will still copy whatever to your clipboard AND perform the action qHotkeys was passed.
+My purpose in creating qHotkeys was to be a replacement for [Electron's global shortcut](https://www.electronjs.org/docs/latest/api/global-shortcut).
+With qHotkeys you can create a shortcut such as ``CommandOrControl + X`` and your app will still recognize the input AND your os will perform the 'cut' action

-This is a work in progress.
+This project is work in progress.
 So expect bugs [Issues/Ideas?](https://github.com/qartho/qhotkeys/issues/)

 ## Installation